Toledo, Spain: How To Plan A Day Trip From Madrid

 Learn from a Local on a Free Walking Tour

-A good way to spend your second morning is to fill up on cafe con leche and then take a free walking tour starting at 11am in Plaza del Zocodover.
-Better yet you could get up for an early morning run and watch the sun rise over Toledo before the tour begins!
+A great way to spend your next morning if you stay over is to fill up on coffee, then take a free walking tour starting at 11:00am in Plaza del Zocodover.
+Better yet you could get up for an early morning run and watch the sun rise over Toledo way before the tour begins.

-The tour will cover all the most important historical areas of Toledo and you pay only what you think the tour was worth at the end.
-Our guide was genuinely interested in Toledo and its history and her passion led to our gain in knowledge!
+We took the free walking tour ourselves and our guide was superb.
+She was genuinely interested in Toledo and its history, and her passion led to our gain in knowledge!

-You will walk past places you visited on day 1 but this time you learn all the facts from a local about the history.
-And you’ll definitely see things you missed on your first day, just as we missed the Peurta del Sol pictured above.
-Toledo’s small size means that the tour covers the whole area of the old town and ends at the cathedral.
+We walked past places we’d already seen the day before, but this time we learned the facts from a local.
+And we saw things we missed on our first day too.
+Toledo’s small size meant the tour covered the whole old town and ended at the cathedral.

-You could of course do the free walking tour on just a day trip to Toledo, but it will eat up a good chunk of your day.
+You could of course take a walking tour on a day trip, but it would eat up a big chunk of your time.

 Kristen laying on the bed in a hostel on a day trip to Toledo

-Toledo is actually split into the old city and the new city.
-Truth be told, we didn’t venture over to the new city because it was just too cozy and attractive in the old city!
-Almost all tourists will stay in the old city.
+Toledo is split into the old city and new city.
+Truth be told, we didn’t go to the new city because it was far too cozy and attractive in the old city, and almost every tourist was up in the older part.

-Check availability and prices for hotels in Toledo, Spain.
+There’s plenty of options so shop around.
+Check availability and prices for all hotels in Toledo.

 Chicken paella served on a day trip to Toledo

-In the evening, try some local food.
+And if you stay over, you must eat some local food for dinner.
 Toledo was Spain’s capital of gastronomy in 2016 after all!

 Their most famous dishes are hearty meat stews and marzipan.
-If you love cheese (like we do) you have to try locally produced manchego cheese.
-But if you want something more substantial, try the manchego lamb or partridge casserole.
+If you love cheese like we do, you have to try locally produced manchego cheese, and if you want something substantial, try the manchego lamb.

-Confession: We were deep into a paella phase and couldn’t pass up the opportunity for more.
-In hindsight we should have had manchego lamb but it’s easy to look back and regret a craving!
+We were deep into a paella phase and couldn’t pass up the opportunity to eat more (which you can see in our photo above).
+But in hindsight we should have tried the manchego lamb.

 We hope our day trip to Toledo guide helps you plan for your visit!